GNOME/gnome-builder/doc/help/installation.rst

 .. code-block:: sh

-   $ flatpak install --user --from https://nightly.gnome.org/repo/appstream/org.gnome.Builder.flatpakref
+   $ flatpak install --user --from https://nightly.gnome.org/repo/appstream/org.gnome.Builder.Devel.flatpakref
-   $ flatpak run org.gnome.Builder
+   $ flatpak run org.gnome.Builder.Devel

 .. note:: Nightly builds are built with tracing enabled.
 The tracing is fairly lightweight, but it includes a great deal of more debugging information.